rupeshtiwari/future-blogs/_posts/2022-04-02-what-is-microsoft-azure.md

   - az900
 ---

 > Learn what is Azure?
 How Azure works? and what are the hardware and software components that helps Azure to work.
 In this article I will try to give you some notes about Azure Basics.
+This article is part of **Core Azure Concepts**

 ![](https://i.imgur.com/E80cISJ.gif)